amarococo/sadm/docs/source/setup.rst

 Note: This section is for the actual hardware setup of the final.
 To setup a development environment in containers, see :ref:`container_setup`.

-Step 0: hardware and network setup
+Step 0: Hardware and network setup
 ----------------------------------

 Before installing servers, we need to make sure all the machines are connected